PS-Professional/Laravel-setup-on-docker/README.md

 ## My experience on this project:

 As side project of Dockerize Laravel with Nginx web server, I decided to add Apache2 webserver setup to this project.
-Right now, this branch **is not fully functional** and I'm debbuging performance and stability of Apache2 webserver.
+At first, I just tried to do what exactly I did for Nginx and as you guess, it didn't work.
+My first step of solving this problem was to ignore using `www-data` user and do whatever needed with `root` user.
+In this step, Apache2 server could start but nothing displayed on port 8080.
+So i decided to change this port to 80 and everything was OK.
+Then I realized unlike Nginx, for using onther port on Apache2 server you have to define the port in `/etc/apache2/ports.conf` too.
+So I created that file and gave it to Apache2 container so it can use port 8080 too.